About This Project

 Why I Built This

 It started with one bill: the “Power Bill Reduction Act.”
 The name sounded great.
 Who wouldn't want lower power bills?
-But when I read the actual text, I found the opposite: a bill that lets Duke Energy raise your electric rates 39-73% by passing construction costs to ratepayers before plants are even built.
+But when I read the actual text, I found the opposite: a bill that lets utilities charge customers for power plant construction before plants are even built.
+NC State University researchers estimate up to $23 billion in additional costs for ratepayers through 2050.
 The governor vetoed it.
 The legislature's supermajority overrode the veto anyway.

-That made me wonder: how many other bills are hiding behind names that sound good but do the opposite?
-So I scraped every bill with a roll call vote from the last two legislative sessions and compared the titles to what the bills actually do, using the legislature's own nonpartisan staff summaries as the source of truth.
+That made me wonder how many other bills are hiding behind names that sound good but do the opposite.
+So I pulled every bill with a roll call vote from the last two legislative sessions and compared the titles to what the bills actually do, using the legislature's own nonpartisan staff summaries as the source of truth.

 How Bills Are Selected

-All bills that received roll call votes in the 2023–2024 and 2025–2026 sessions are screened.
-Each bill's official title is compared to the nonpartisan staff summary written by the NCGA's own legislative analysts.
-Bills are rated on a 1–5 scale for how well their title represents their content.
-Only bills rated 3 or higher (after human review) appear on this site.
+All bills with roll call votes in the 2023-2024 and 2025-2026 sessions are screened.
+Each bill's official title is compared to the nonpartisan staff summary written by the NCGA's own analysts.

 Stowaway Provisions

-Some bills on this site carry a Stowaway label.
-These are bills where unrelated provisions were hidden inside legislation with a different stated purpose.
+Some bills carry a Stowaway label.
+These are bills where unrelated provisions were hidden inside legislation that was supposed to be about something else entirely.

-Think of a hurricane relief bill that also quietly changes election law, or a routine budget bill that rewrites environmental regulations.
-The original bill is legitimate, but controversial provisions are tucked inside because they'd face more scrutiny as standalone legislation.
-The bill becomes a vehicle, and the stowaways ride along.
+Picture a hurricane relief bill that also quietly rewrites election law, or a routine budget bill that changes environmental regulations on the side.
+The main bill may be perfectly legitimate, but something controversial got tucked inside because it would have had a harder time passing on its own.

-This is different from a misleading title.
-A bill can have an accurate title and still contain stowaway provisions.
-Both are ways that the legislative process obscures what's actually happening.
+A bill can have an accurate title and still have stowaways.
+Both are ways that what's really happening gets buried.

 The Supermajority Problem

 North Carolina's governor can veto bills, but the legislature can override any veto with a 3/5 supermajority: 30 of 50 votes in the Senate, 72 of 120 in the House.
-The current legislature holds veto-proof supermajorities in both chambers, which means the governor's veto is effectively symbolic on many bills.
+The current legislature has those numbers in both chambers, which means a veto can be overridden without a single vote from the other party.

 Who Built This

-This site was built by Andy Bowline, candidate for NC Senate District 31.
-It's part of a broader effort to make North Carolina's legislative process more transparent and accessible to voters.
+Andy Bowline, candidate for NC Senate District 31.
+This is part of a broader effort to make North Carolina's legislative process easier to follow for regular people.

 Data Sources

-All legislative data comes from ncleg.gov, the NC General Assembly's official website.
-Bill summaries are written by nonpartisan NCGA staff, not by this project.
+All legislative data comes from ncleg.gov.
+Bill summaries are written by nonpartisan NCGA staff, not this project.
 Vote records are official roll call transcripts.
-News sources are linked where available for additional context.
+News sources are linked where available.

-All data on this site is derived from public government records.
-If you'd like to use this data for your own civic projects, go ahead.
+All data comes from public government records.
+If you want to use it for your own civic projects, go ahead.